github/git-sizer/README.md

 ## Getting started

 1. Build:

         script/bootstrap
         make

+    The executable file is written to `bin/git-sizer`.
+If copy it to your `PATH` and you have Git installed, you can run the program by typing `git sizer`; otherwise, you need to type the full path and filename to run it; e.g., `bin/git-sizer`.

 2. Run:

-        bin/git-sizer [<opt>...] [<path-to-git-repository>]
+        git sizer [<opt>...] [<path-to-git-repository>]

-    To get a list of available options, run

-        bin/git-sizer --help

     To get a summary of the current repository, all you need is

-        bin/git-sizer
+        git sizer

-    You can also use the `--json` option to get output in JSON format, including the raw numbers.
-Note that if a value overflows its counter (which should only happen for malicious repositories), the corresponding value is truncated to 2³²-1 or 2⁶⁴-1, depending on the size of the counter.
+    Use the `--json` option to get output in JSON format, which includes the raw numbers.

+    Note that if a value overflows its counter (which should only happen for malicious repositories), the corresponding value is displayed as `∞` in tabular form, or truncated to 2³²-1 or 2⁶⁴-1 (depending on the size of the counter) in JSON mode.

+    To get a list of other options, run

+        git sizer --help

 ## Example output